Ana Bárbara: Awards

 In 2013, she was nominated for Female Artist of the Year at Premios de la Radio and the Mexican Billboard Music Awards.

 In 2014, she was nominated for Female Artist of the Year at Lo Nuestro Awards, Premios de la Radio, and People En Español's Entertainment Awards.

 In 2015, Ana Bárbara was nominated for Regional Mexican Female Artist of the Year at Univsion's Lo Nuestro Awards.

 By 2015, Ana Barbara reached over 75 million combined YouTube views of her music videos and special televised performances.
-She was scheduled to be honored by the Las Vegas Walk of Stars in 2015.
+She was scheduled to be honoured by the Las Vegas Walk of Stars in 2015.